When you execute a mysqladmin status command, you should see something like this:

 possible to increase the limit and how to do so.

-for 200 concurrent running connections, you should have a table
+example, for 200 concurrent running connections, you should

-join in any of the queries which you execute.
-You must also
+per join in any of the queries which you execute.
+You must

-reserve some extra file descriptors for temporary tables and
+also reserve some extra file descriptors for temporary tables

 Make sure that your operating system can handle the number of